 This project will assess the threat of starry stonewort to wild rice using empirical and modeling approaches and apply findings to Leech Lake Band of Ojibwe-led response efforts, supporting surveillance, outreach, and monitoring.

 There is great concern about the impacts of starry stonewort (SSW) invasion on wild rice and a need to develop effective strategies to manage SSW that has invaded wild rice beds.
 As a sacred food and relative to Native people and a prized resource for many Minnesotans, wild rice is an irreplaceable species in Minnesota.
 It is critical to evaluate the impacts of SSW on wild rice and implement sound response efforts to protect impacted wild rice.
 In addition, supporting surveillance, outreach, and monitoring is vital for effectively responding to future spread and impacts of SSW on wild rice and other native plant species.
-The proposed project will respond to the threat of SSW spread and potential impacts to wild rice on the Leech Lake Reservation by leveraging products from previous and ongoing MAISRC research and supporting ongoing efforts of the Leech Lake Band of Ojibwe (LLBO).
-The objectives of our project are to:
+The project will respond to the threat of SSW spread and potential impacts to wild rice on the Leech Lake Band of Ojibwe (LLBO) Reservation by leveraging products from previous and ongoing MAISRC research and supporting ongoing efforts of the LLBO.
+The objectives of this project are to:

-- Improve surveillance for starry stonewort (SSW) within and across Leech Lake Reservation lakes
+- Improve surveillance for SSW within and across LLBO Reservation lakes

 - Assess the impacts of SSW and its management on wild rice